 If betraying Jesus was Judas’ get-rich-quick plan, he didn’t act like it.
 He returned to the Temple to give the money back, and when they refused it, he threw it on the ground.
 The important things here: Judas didn’t keep the money, and Judas was in extreme remorse.

 Why would he want to give the money back?
-If he’s the Snidely Whiplash of the New Testament, it makes no sense, but Judas was a real person.
+Even if the New Testament were a cartoon with Judas as the villain, it wouldn’t make sense, but Judas was a real person.
 Giving the money back was a symbolic way of reversing the betrayal.
 It was a symbolic way of saying, the deal is off.
 I didn’t mean for it to work out this way.
 Take it back, I can’t stand to keep it.

 > Sixth strange thing: Judas hanged himself

 If Judas is an evil person who engineered Jesus’ demise for self-enrichment, this is very odd.
-We’d expect Judas to be very happy with what he did.
+We’d expect Judas to be very happy with what he did, or at least go on a shopping spree.
 When he went back to the Temple, we’d expect him to pal around with Jesus’ enemies and rejoice in His demise, but he didn’t do that.
 He hanged himself instead.

 No one says, “Wonderful, I won the Nobel Prize!
 I think I will go kill myself to celebrate!”
 From that we can derive that Judas was not happy with how things went, that he did not even intend for them to go that way, that he desperately wished there had been a way to fix it, and that he was overwhelmed with remorse.